CapricanDRJ/witchers_shakespeare/index.md

 With cautious heart, I tread a path of night,

-For Watchers' fate hangs in these coming days.
+For Witchers' fate hangs in these coming days.

 *[A tense silence hangs heavy in the air.
 Ilistus stands tall, a charismatic figure with a hidden agenda.
 Minos watches him intently, burdened by the weight of leadership and the uncertainty of Ilistus's return.]*